Tomires/thesis/exploration.md

 #### Repeatability

 The first aspect concerns quests that are meant to be experienced multiple times.
+Repeatable quests entice the player to return to previous areas and usually provide rewards that are exclusive to a particular region of the map they take place in.

 #### Exploration quests